platformsh/platformsh-docs/src/configuration/services/headless-chrome.md

 ## Requirements

 Puppeteer requires at least Node.js version 6.4.0, while using the async and await examples below requires Node 7.6.0 or greater.
+Using the Platform.sh Config Reader library requires Node.js 10 or later.

 ## Usage example